chris-townsend/PP4-Kitchen_Tales/README.md

 ## Elephant SQL

 Heroku announced in September 2022 that they would be ending their free tier hosting at the end of November 2022.
 As I am a student who is currently registered with the GitHub Student Developer Pack, I can apply for the Heroku credits.
 The Heroku credits allowed me to transfer my projects from free dynos to Eco dynos to ensure that they continue to work.
-Unfortunately the student offer does not include the postgres add-on being used to host my postgres database.
-Code Insitute therefore have recommended students to migrate their databases to a new provider.
-In this case its ElephantSQL, as they are free.
+Unfortunately the student offer does not include the Postgres add-on being used to host my Postgres database.
+Code Insitute, therefore, have recommended students migrate their databases to a new provider.
+In this case, it's ElephantSQL, as they are free.
 The ``DATABASE_URL`` value now points to the elephantSQL database in my Heroku Config Vars.

 As the database provided by Django is only accessible within Gitpod and is not suitable for a production environment.
 The deployed project on Heroku will not be able to access it.
 So, you need to create a new database that can be accessed by Heroku.
 The following steps will create a new PostgreSQL database instance for use within the project.